-When choosing outside resources, it is important to determine who best fits with your organization and how they can help you the most.
+When choosing outside resources, it is important to determine which resources best fit with your organization, and how they can help you the most.
 For example, clients typically use PerformLaw in three basic ways that we categorize as follows:

 Some clients just need a basic project plan, some initial advice, and some encouragement.
 In these situations, our role is to identify the priorities, develop the basic project plan, and provide some early stage advice.
 This approach works best for simple issues or when a client has the in-house capability to complete the recommended actions.

 Clients who have more complex issues or lack the internal resources to ensure a successful outcome need a higher level of support.
 In these instances, we work with the firm throughout the process from discovery to implementation.
 Depending on the issue, our goal is to elevate internal capability to a higher level of self-sufficiency.